-If you work in IT service management then you know there is a real push to ‘do more with less’.
+If you work in IT service management then you know there is a real push to ‘do more with less’ with the right ITSM Software.
 It’s nothing new within the industry but what is changing is the amount of work that we’re expected to do.

 The InfoWorld blog tells us that, ‘business and IT pros who don’t look to employ automation in the coming year face losing their competitive edge.
 This is especially true for service providers; Gartner estimates a 25 percent drop in customer retention in 2019 for those failing to incorporate automation into their roadmap.’

 Those who automate are going to be able to tackle work faster and more accurately which will appeal, not only to the customer using the services but also to the staff members involved in providing them.

 The rate of increase in workload that we’re seeing cannot be tackled simply by throwing more people at it.
 We need something that can work quickly, accurately and intelligently which is why automation is the words on everybody’s lips right now.